-The key weed and pest species on the MPO landscape include: African Boxthorn (Lycium Ferocissimum); St John's Wort (Hypericum perforatum); feral dogs; foxes; and feral pigs.
+The key weed and pest species on the MPO landscape include: African Boxthorn (Lycium Ferocissimum); St John's Wort (Hypericum perforatum); feral dogs; foxes; feral pigs; and mice.
 Ongoing management activities are undertaken to control the presence of these species.